junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "You do this, there is no going back," he warned him.
 "We will be hunted the moment we walk out of that door, until we are killed."

 And he answered, "If I don't, there is no going back either.
-Fisk will control the whole New York, maybe more.
+Fisk will control the whole of New York, maybe more.
 If this is the last thing I ever do, at least I want my son to grow up in a better world.
 One without fear.
 So, yes, I made my decision.
 I'm doing this."

 Matt realizes, only now that he thinks back, that this young FBI agent might have known he wouldn't ever make it back to his wife and kid, the moment he walked out of that door.

 The image in his head morphs into another, the figure turning into another tall, standing man.

 Still here.
 Still Fogwell's Gym.
 Still that same corner.
 He doesn't even have to focus too hard to hear their whole conversation.
 His father said, "No, I'm not doing this."
-The man before him said, "Think of you son."
+The man before him said, "Think of your son."

 What is right, what is wrong?
 Is it idiotic pride, or the long-lost justice?
 A failed resistance, or a useless sacrifice?
-Too many questions, too many answers that never will come.
+Too many questions, too many answers that will never come.
 For years, for decades, he asked the phantom in his head: "Why did you leave me?"
 Until that phantom duplicated, morphing into more figures, turning and passing, coming and leaving, with only their back left behind in the end.

 Now, in this stillness, the voices of these two men speak in one, they are saying: "All I'm doing is trying to protect you, to love you, hoping I can be the father you're proud to have.
 Forgive me for my clumsy, terrible, erroneous, failing way, the way that got me killed and took me away from you.
 But I tried, I tried my best.
 So please forgive me.
 If you can't be proud of me, at least don't be ashamed.
 Okay?"